Mount Pleasant Primary School

 Aspirations

-We teach core knowledge and skills through a progressive curriculum based upon the EYFS and National Curriculum and delivered based on research-informed practice including Rosenshine’s Principles, Teacher Walkthrus, EEF, Blooms Taxonomy.
+We teach core knowledge and skills through a progressive curriculum based upon the EYFS and National Curriculum and delivered based on research-informed practice, including Rosenshine’s Principles, Teacher Walkthrus, EEF research and Blooms Taxonomy.

 We use the 'Cornerstones Curriculum' to support the planning and delivery of outstanding learning opportunities for our children.
 The Cornerstones Curriculum is a creative and thematic approach to learning that is mapped to the National Curriculum Framework to ensure comprehensive coverage of national expectations.
 It is based on a child-centred pedagogy and is delivered through imaginative and knowledge-rich projects.
 We call these our 'Learning Adventures.'

-We strongly believe that our children deserve a curriculum enriched with opportunities to grow holistically by inviting visitors in and exploring the world outside of school on visits out.
-British values link with our school values to provide opportunities for our children to celebrate our differences and similarities, strengths and successes and cultural diversity.
+We strongly believe that our children deserve a curriculum enriched with opportunities to grow holistically through welcoming visitors into school and exploring the world beyond the classroom through visits and experiences.
+British values are embedded alongside our school values, providing meaningful opportunities for children to celebrate differences and similarities, recognise strengths and successes, and develop a deep appreciation of cultural diversity.

 Our children should expect the highest quality first teaching and learning using a variety of approaches such as modelling, scaffolding, collaboration, CPA and adaptation of learning to ensure inclusivity.
 They linger longer and link learning to develop deeper knowledge and skill sets and use metacognition to learn how to learn, alongside restorative practice to develop the best relationships as they grow.